Documentation Index

 The

-You can also capture or suppress inputs/outputs with
+Capture or suppress inputs/outputs with

 @traced decorator supports the following span types:| Type | Description |